 - Has been diagnosed with epilepsy certified by a licensed doctor or a statement that applicant is suspected of having epilepsy.

 - Is determined not eligible for benefits from the Children with Special Health Care Needs (CSHCN) Services if younger than 21 years of age.
 If a child under 21 is on the CSHCN Services Program waiting list, services can be provided until the child is removed from the waiting list.

 - Has an income level at or below 200 percent of the federal poverty guidelines.

 How Do I Apply for Services?

 You must apply in person at a clinic that is contracted to provide Epilepsy Program services in or near the county where you live.
+Application and eligibility documents can be found at clinic sites.
 Be prepared to provide proof of income and Texas residency.

 8 a.m. to 5 p.m.
 Central Time

 Monday through Friday

 Austin Area Phone